rackerlabs/support-how-to/content/cloud-servers/application-and-load-testing-guidelines.md

 - Counter: **PhysicalDisk > Disk Time > _Total**

-  Purpose: Amount of time that the disk is active
+  Purpose: Shows the amount of time that the disk is active

   Threshold: 90 percent